Integrating View Conditions for Image Synthesis: Method

 Constrained by its limited generalization capacity, Zero123 excels primarily in a select few categories.
-Consequently, given the availability of a reference 3D object, we can directly specify view conditions for the reference object to obtain the corresponding image perspective.
+Therefore, when a reference 3D object is available, we can directly specify view conditions for the reference object to obtain the desired image perspective.
 All images presented in this paper are synthesized by Zero123.